BTreeMap/PromptPipe/docs.md

 ## Receipt Tracking

 The system tracks message events (sent, delivered, read) and stores them.
 These can be retrieved via the `/receipts` endpoint.
 The `internal/store` package handles the persistence of these receipts, with options for in-memory or PostgreSQL storage.

+## Storage Backends

+PromptPipe supports a unified storage interface for message receipts, with two implementations:

+- **In-Memory Store**: Used for testing and development.
+Fast, but not persistent.
+- **PostgreSQL Store**: Used in production.
+Set the `DATABASE_URL` environment variable to enable this backend.
+The database must have a `receipts` table with columns: `recipient TEXT`, `status TEXT`, `time BIGINT`.

+The system will use the PostgreSQL store if `DATABASE_URL` is set, otherwise it defaults to in-memory storage.

 ## Environment Variables